samuel-watson/glmmrBase/README.md

 R>                       data= df)
 ```

-where a compactly supported function is used, then the effective range parameters should be provided in the order the function appears in the formula.
+in this call, the `parameters` are optional, and if provided as a list of arguments to a `Model` object (see below), then the `data` argument is also optional.
+A compactly supported function is used, then the effective range parameters should be provided in the order the function appears in the formula.

 ```
 R> cov <- Covariance$new(formula = ~(1|prodwm(x,y)),